-Our directors who are not officers or employees of us or any of our subsidiaries receive a retainer of \$30,000 per year.
+Our directors who are not officers or employees of us or any of our subsidiaries, other than Mr. Rai, receive a retainer of \$30,000 per year.
+Mr. Rai waived all compensation payable to him by the Company for acting as a director of the Company since his appointment to the Board on April 15, 2021.
 There are no additional fees for acting as Chair of the Board or of any committees, acting as a member of any committee or attendance at Board or committee meetings.
-In addition, non-management directors joining the Board are granted options or restricted shares (or, as a result of applicable tax rules, cash in lieu over a period of time).
+In addition, non-management directors joining the Board, other than Mr. Rai, are granted options or restricted shares (or, as a result of applicable tax rules, cash in lieu over a period of time).
 Additional amounts may be paid for special assignments except in respect of their service as directors of any of the Company's subsidiaries.
 Please see the table below, giving details of the outstanding option-based and share-based awards granted to our directors as well as cash payments in lieu.
 Any such awards made to directors are based on our outstanding subordinate voting shares purchased in the market and, since they involve no previously unissued stock, there is no dilution to shareholders.
 Non-management directors are also reimbursed for travel and other out-of-pocket expenses incurred in attending Board or committee meetings or in otherwise being engaged on our business.
-Mr. Watsa (our Chairman), Mr. Ratnaswami (our CEO), Mr. Maheshwari and Mr. Soundarajan do not receive compensation for their services as directors.
-Details of the compensation provided to our other directors during 2020 (including compensation paid by our subsidiaries for those individuals' services as directors of those subsidiaries) are shown in the following table:
+Mr. V. Prem Watsa (our Chairman), Mr. Ratnaswami (our CEO), Mr. Maheshwari, Mr. Soundarajan and Mr. Rai do not receive compensation for their services as directors.
+Details of the compensation provided to our other directors during 2021 (including compensation paid by our subsidiaries for those individuals' services as directors of those subsidiaries) are shown in the following table:

-Name Fees Earned Share-Based Awards Option-Based Awards Non-Equity Incentive Plan Compensation All Other Compensation Total Compensation Anthony F. Griffiths \$30,000 - - - - \$30,000 Christopher D. Hodgson \$30,000 - - - - \$30,000 Alan D. Horn \$30,000 - - - - \$30,000 Deepak Parekh \$30,000 - - - \$50,000 (1) \$80,000 Lauren C. Templeton \$30,000 - - - - \$30,000
+Name Fees Earned Share-Based Awards Option-Based Awards All Other Compensation Total Compensation

+Anthony F. Griffiths \$30,000 \$30,000

+Christopher D. Hodgson \$30,000 \$30,000

+Alan D. Horn \$30,000 \$30,000

+Deepak Parekh \$30,000 \$50,000(1 \$80,000

+Lauren C. Templeton \$30,000 \$30,000

+Benjamin P. Watsa \$22,500(2) \$22,500